 If you get lost, follow the Ollantaytambo Heritage Trail, marked with blue plaques highlighting the city’s most important historical sites.
 Further on from the central plaza, towards the outskirts of the town, there are several charming Inca ruins.
 The massive fortress, perched between steep stone terraces carved into the hillside, is perhaps the biggest attraction.

 Representing one of the most impressive architectural examples of the Inca Empire, the fortress held off the Spanish during an attack in 1537.
-However, despite its imposing façade, the building was probably originally intended as a temple for worship and astronomical observation instead of military purposes.
+However, despite its imposing façade, the building was probably originally intended for worship and astronomical observation rather than military purposes.

 You will find another interesting site between the fortress temple and the town next to the Patacancha River, the Baño de la Ñusta.

-This ancient ruin made of gray granite was once used for ceremonial baths and offered great views of ancient granaries built by the Incas.
+This ancient ruin, made of gray granite, was once used for ceremonial baths and offered views of the ancient granaries built by the Incas.
 If you have a keen eye, you can also make out the face of an Inca carved into the cliffs that rise above the valley.
 Ollantaytambo can be reached from Cusco by train.
 You can also leave from here for Machu Picchu; the train has seven daily departures.

 The most popular way to visit Ollantaytambo is a day trip from Cusco with a travel agency.
 Tour operators usually combine a stop in Ollantaytambo with several other towns, such as Chinchero de Pisac.
 The day tour is the most enjoyable way to explore Ollantaytambo.
 You are at your leisure and alone, without a guided tour.

-Ollantaytambo is the midpoint of the trains that run between Cusco and Aguas Calientes (the landing point for Machu Picchu and the last stop on the train).
-Although it is tempting to stop in Ollantaytambo on the way or back from Aguas Calientes, it can be expensive if done solely by train, as fares to and from Ollantaytambo to Aguas Calientes are the same as from Cusco.
+Ollantaytambo is the midpoint for trains between Cusco and Aguas Calientes (the landing point for Machu Picchu and the last stop on the train).
+Although it is tempting to stop in Ollantaytambo on the way or back from Aguas Calientes, it can be expensive if you do it solely by train, since the fares to and from Ollantaytambo to Aguas Calientes are the same as those from Cusco.

 While Ollantaytambo can be reached by road, Aguas Calientes can only be reached by train.
 Therefore, travel between Aguas Calientes and Ollantaytambo requires train travel.